dexterrbuilds/nitro-nft-sniper-bot/README.md

 # NITRO NFT Sniper Bot

-A powerful tool for interacting with NFT contracts on various blockchain networks, with a focus on Base Chain and Ape Chain.
+A powerful tool for interacting with NFT contracts on various EVM blockchain networks, with a focus on Base Chain and Ape Chain.

 ## Features